bravetools/bravetools/docs/examples/deploy-ml-models.md

 ![gpt2-streamlit](../../assets/gpt2-streamlit.png){:class="img-responsive"}

 ## Motivation
 Sharing reproducible Machine Learning (ML) models and experiments is very important for our team.
 It allows us to better understand how ML models work as well as test model environment before deploying it in production.
 As models become more and more complex, managing shareable code dependencies, artifacts, system libraries, and drivers becomes rather daunting.
-Because of their simplicity, System Containers became our go-to tools in our day-to-day work, virtually eliminating the dreaded [dev/prod parity](https://12factor.net/dev-prod-parity).
+Because of their simplicity, System Containers became our go-to tools in our day-to-day work, virtually eliminating the dreaded [dev/prod parity](https://12factor.net/dev-prod-parity) problem.

 In this example we'll use Bravetools to configure, build, and deploy a [GPT2 model](https://openai.com/blog/better-language-models/) using a simple [streamlit](https://www.streamlit.io/) application.